Officially called the Democratic People’s Republic of Korea (DPRK), North Korea has long been a source of intrigue.

 The success of the program differs greatly depending on who you ask.

-The North Korea Space Program gained international attention in 1998 when its first attempt to launch a satellite failed to reach orbit.
+The North Korea Space Program gained international attention when its first satellite, Kwangmyŏngsŏng-1, was allegedly launched on August 31, 1998.

 There have been four launches since, with the latest taking place in 2016.